RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 - **LLM_ENDPOINT**: endpoint of the model to be used.
     - *Azure OpenAI*: the endpoint of your own model.
-    - *Google Gemini*: the endpoint of a given model.
-Suggested: https://generativelanguage.googleapis.com/v1beta/models/gemini-2.0-flash:generateContent
+    - *Google Gemini*: the endpoint of a given model. (e.g. https://generativelanguage.googleapis.com/v1beta/models/gemini-2.0-flash:generateContent )

 > The original experimentation was based on Azure OpenAI using the GPT-4o model.
 However, to make the procedure accessible without requiring a paid subscription or an Azure account, we also added support for Google Gemini, which offers a free usage tier.
 With Google Gemini the results may vary from the original ones since it is a different model and, unlike GPT4o, it uses default temperature and top_p values.